343 Melanoma Clinical Trials Recruiting Now (May 2026): Immunotherapy, PRAME Bispecific, BRAF/MEK, TIL, NRAS, Brain Mets

 Neoadjuvant / Perioperative (Stage III Resectable)

-Immunotherapy before and/or after surgery — a rapidly evolving area with practice-changing results:
+Immunotherapy before and/or after surgery — a rapidly evolving area with practice-changing results.
+Intratumoral neoadjuvant approaches are now also in Phase 3:

 Advanced / Metastatic — First-Line

 Checkpoint immunotherapy is standard first-line.
-Trials test new combinations and novel agents:
+Trials test new combinations, novel agents, and the first PRAME-targeting head-to-head vs the anti-PD-1 standard:

 Advanced / Metastatic — After Prior Immunotherapy

-Options after checkpoint failure — TIL therapy, oncolytic virus, TCR-T, and novel mechanisms:
+Options after checkpoint failure — TIL therapy, bispecifics, oncolytic virus, TCR-T, and novel mechanisms:

 Uveal / Ocular Melanoma